mojo9492/hippo-web-app/README.md

 ## Run

 1. Ensure you have docker installed
+2. Add a .env file in the root of the application with the variables:
+   -  `DATABASE_URL` set to the postgres database url
+   -  `POSTGRES_USER` set to the postgres user
+   -  `POSTGRES_PASSWORD` set to the postgres password
-2. Use the `run.sh` script to start the app
+3. Use the `run.sh` script to start the app
-3. Navigate to [http://localhost](http://localhost) to view
+4. Navigate to [http://localhost](http://localhost) to view

 > ports 3000 and 80 are used for API and NGINX

 ## Development Start

 1. Ensure you have docker, node v16 or later, and yarn installed
 2. Run `docker compose up -d` to start the Postgres instance
+   - The default environment variables are set in the docker-compose.yaml file
 3. Run `yarn` in both the `api` and `client` directory to install dependencies
 4. In the `api` directory, run `yarn start` to start the backend
 5. In the `client` directory, run `yarn serve` to start the frontend
 6. Navigate to [http://localhost:8080](http://localhost:8080) to view the client
-7.

 > port 3000 is reserved for the API

 ## Development Feature Work